 Today we want to share with you all a recently-released study that revealed the top 10 fatal flaws that make a leader a bad leader!
-Although a leader may think strategically and drives results, it’s a common occurrence for the very same leader to reach a success plateau where cooperation thins, and frustrations escalate.
+Although a leader may think strategically and drives results, it’s a common occurrence for the very same leader to display leadership flaws and reach a success plateau where cooperation thins, and frustrations escalate.
 Leaders become stale and their boss sees results decline and information silos start to form.
 Most importantly, engagement levels start to drop, and absenteeism begins to soar.

 The study analyzed the behaviour of 30,000 managers and close to 300,000 360-degree evaluations of their peers, reports, and bosses.
 By analyzing the top 1%, bottom 10%, and recently-terminated executives, they looked for warning signs that predicted failure.
-What they found was that poor leaders stem from
+What they found was that poor leaders stem from:

 - Signs of omission

 - A lack of commitment

 What makes a “bad leader” is they could be doing more in the eyes of those below and above them.
 These “bad leaders” require leadership development programs so they can accurately be in tune with what’s going on internally, and so they can better articulate a clear vision and purpose to teams.
 By having your leader take part in a leadership development program, they develop a clear understanding of what it takes for them to personally inspire the leadership of others.

 THE TOP 10 FATAL FLAWS OF A BAD LEADER:

 1. FAILURE TO INSPIRE TEAM MEMBERS

 The number one reason a leader failed was due to their peers labeling them as unenthusiastic and passive.